 The energizer explores the interlinkages in complex systems - and how once a certain threshold is reached the system can collapse.
-Also useful to illustrate the concepts of tipping points and to explore what motivates to take risks even though a tipping point might be immanent.
+Also useful to illustrate the concepts of tipping points and to explore what motivates individuals and groups to take risks even though a tipping point might be imminent.